Inside: You’ll find tips and tricks for making “the big move” – transitioning from crib to bed.

 This won’t probably work at all, but it’ll make you feel better.

-The truth is: they are going to get out of bed.
-They are going to play in their room.
+The truth is: they are (probably) going to get out of bed.
+They are (probably) going to play in their room.
 They may stand at the door and cry.
 That’s the reality.
 This is new and a little scary.
-This is something they have to learn to handle.

-7. Don’t cave.
-Let them work it out.
+7. Let them work it out

 Odds are, they will fall asleep…eventually.
 Or they may skip a nap or two.
 Just make peace with that fact now.